vaites/php-apache-tika/README.md

 ### Encoding

-By default the returned text is encoded with UTF-8 but there are some issues with the encoding when using the app mode.
-The `Client::setEncoding()` method allows to set the expected encoding (this will be fixed in the upcoming 1.0 release).
+By default the returned text is encoded with UTF-8, andthe `Client::setEncoding()` method allows to set the expected encoding.

 ## Tests